uimix-editor/uimix/README.md

 - `/packages/editor` - The Macaron Editor
 - `/packages/paintkit` - The submodule for the [paintkit](https://github.com/seanchas116/paintkit) library
 - `/packages/vscode` - The VS Code extension that provides Macaron as a custom editor
+- `/packages/compiler` - The compiler that converts Macaron files to Web Components

-The project uses the Yarn workspaces.
+This project uses Yarn Workspaces.

 ### Start devservers